 For most online stores, the winter holidays are the peak sales season, which may result in an influx of customer complaints or user issues.
-In this situation, Noibu's Session Search can double as a diagnostic tool for your customer support team.
+In this situation, Noibu's Sessions can double as a diagnostic tool for your customer support team.
 Use Noibu to find a user's session and determine if the problem is a user error or if there's a legitimate bug going on.
 Some of our partners give their support team direct access to Noibu for this purpose, while others set up processes for the support team to collect and relay session information to a developer or technical support rep.

 The easiest way to find a specific session is to ask the shopper to generate a Help Code.
 This gives your developers a numerical code to quickly retrieve the problematic session.
 However, this method only works if a shopper reports an issue the same day they experience it.
 To find a specific session without the help code, you'll need to filter the list of sessions by details specific to the customer's experience.
 Check out our guide on Tracking Down a Session for more information.

 Don't forget that Noibu has a software development kit (SDK) that lets you set custom attributes–like a customer ID or order ID–to more easily search through sessions.